oracle-livelabs/analytics-ai/oci-di/workshops/ocw23-livelabs/Lab2.md

     ```
    in the **expression** box.

-   This function will covert the **STRING** value of birth date from the source files to a **DATE** data type value, in the specified format.
+   This function will convert the **STRING** value of birth date from the source files to a **DATE** data type value, in the specified format.
 You can also find this function in **Functions** tab, under **Date/Time** section and select it from there.
 Attributes can be added from **Incoming** tab, by highlighting a function's placeholders and then double-click or drag and drop attributes from the Incoming list to create an expression.
     - Click **Add**.

   ![](../../integration-tasks/images/new-expression-details.png " ")